 - "Art, Commerce, and Technology: Disruptive Innovation in a Traditional Market"

-He is a frequent speaker about art as an asset class to private banks and wealth management firms.
-His opinions and insights are frequently sought by leading business publications, including Alternative Latin Investor, Forbes Magazine, The New York Observer, Süddeutsche Zeitung, and The Wall Street Journal.
+He is also a frequent speaker about art as an asset class to private banks and wealth management firms.
+His opinions and insights are frequently sought by leading business publications, including Alternative Latin Investor, Forbes Magazine, The New York Observer, The New York Times, Süddeutsche Zeitung, and The Wall Street Journal.

-Mr. Press graduated from the University of Rochester, with concentrations in anthropology and art history, where he was awarded the Genesee Scholarship and the Francis G. Wells Scholarship for academic excellence.
+Clayton graduated from the University of Rochester, with concentrations in anthropology and art history, where he was awarded the Genesee Scholarship and the Francis G. Wells Scholarship for academic excellence.
 He completed his master's degree at the University of Pittsburgh.
-Subsequently, he completed the requirements for a Ph.D. at Southern Illinois University (Carbondale), and he was a Doctoral Research Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies, University of the West Indies, Barbados.
-Mr. Press is member of the American Alliance of Museums, American Anthropological Association, the Association for Cultural Economics International, and Society for the Anthropology of Consciousness.
+Subsequently, he completed the requirements for a Ph.D. in anthropology and material culture at Southern Illinois University (Carbondale).
+He was a Doctoral Research Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies, University of the West Indies, Barbados.

-Mr. Press was elected to the Board of the Los Angeles Institute of Contemporary Art, where he served as Treasurer.
-He also served on the 20th Century Acquisitions Committee of the Philadelphia Museum of Art and was a member of the Advisory Board of Project X Foundation for Art and Criticism, a Los Angeles nonprofit.
-Mr. Press is a patron of The Art Institute of Chicago.
-With Mr. Linn, he has been a benefactor to The Art Institute of Chicago, City of Chicago (Department of Cultural Affairs), Los Angeles Museum of Contemporary Art, The National Gallery of Australia (Canberra), Philadelphia Museum of Art, Princeton University Art Museum, and Whitney Museum of American Art.
+Clayton was elected to the Board of the Los Angeles Institute of Contemporary Art, where he served as Treasurer.
+He was previously a member of the 20th Century Acquisitions Committee of the Philadelphia Museum of Art.
+Clayton is a patron of The Metropolitan Museum of Art and The Art Institute of Chicago.
+With Gregory, he has been a benefactor to The Art Institute of Chicago, City of Chicago (Department of Cultural Affairs), Los Angeles Museum of Contemporary Art, The National Gallery of Australia (Canberra), Philadelphia Museum of Art, Princeton University Art Museum, and Whitney Museum of American Art.